You are using an outdated browser. Please upgrade your browser to improve your experience.

 We have updated our ultrasound machine to a state-of-the-art GE Logiq model.
 This ultrasound machine is a popular model used by human ultrasonographers.
 Our ultrasound images are far superior to our older machine that had served us well for the past 10 years.
 We have been able to provide even better ultrasound exams than previously.
 Dr. Kropp plans on attending several advanced ultrasound courses this year to continue to build on her ultrasound experience.

-In order to be able to accommodate more clients we are offering Saturday hours once or twice a month.
+In order to be able to accommodate more clients we are offering Saturday hours once a month.
 If you need a Saturday appointment, call the hospital to check availability.

 We are excited about the addition of Laser Therapy to our hospital!
 Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
 Relief and/or improvement is often noticed within hours depending on the condition and your pet's unique health status.
 Whether your pet is rehabilitating from trauma or an injury, healing from wounds or simply aging, your companion can benefit from this innovative approach to treating pain.